Halls Harbour: History

-Hall's Harbour is believed to be named after Samuel Hall, an American privateer in the American Revolution who used the cove to raid settlements in the Annapolis Valley but was forced to flee and abandon his ship in the harbour by pursuing militia in 1779.
+Halls Harbour is believed to be named after Samuel Hall, an American privateer in the American Revolution who used the cove to raid settlements in the Annapolis Valley but was forced to flee and abandon his ship in the harbour by pursuing militia in 1779.
 Various legends grew up about the privateer raid, attracting treasure hunters who are said to have left abandoned pits deep in the woods surrounding the harbour.
 The harbour was first settled in 1826 by the Bucknam and Parker families who crossed the Bay from New Brunswick.
 A lumber mill soon went into operation, followed by a store established in 1830 by the Whitney family.
 A school was started in 1831.
 The first wharf was built in 1836 and the community quickly grew around the sheltered tidal harbour which served to export timber and agricultural products from the Annapolis Valley.
 Farms developed along the road the Valley which became an associated community of East Halls Harbour.